lemarzubaidi/lemarzubaidi/README.md

 <h2>👩🏻‍💼 About Me</h2>

-I'm a third-year Computer Engineering student.
-I started my journey with web development and frontend, but it was backend development that truly captured my interest — the logic, the architecture, and the way everything connects behind the scenes.
-Since then, I've been focused on building real-world systems with clean design and solid foundations.
+ Computer Engineering student. backend developer — the logic, the architecture, and the way everything connects behind the scenes.
+I've been focused on building real-world systems with clean design and solid foundations.

 ---